Acetadote prices near Beaumont, TX

 HOW TO USE: If you are using this medication to treat lung disease, inhale this medication by mouth as directed by your doctor.
 A health care professional will show you the proper way to use this medication.
 Learn all preparation and usage instructions.
 You may notice a slight odor when you first breathe in the medication.
 This odor will quickly go away.
 If you are using a face mask to breathe in the medication, there may be some stickiness on your face after use.
 Wash your face with water to remove the stickiness.
 Do not mix acetylcysteine with other inhaled medications unless directed by the doctor or pharmacist.
 If you are taking this medication by mouth, take it as directed by your doctor.
 The solution is usually mixed with another liquid (such as cola) to decrease nausea and vomiting.
 Drink the medication within 1 hour of mixing.
 Tell your doctor if you vomit within 1 hour after taking your medication.
 You may need to take another dose.
 The dosage is based on your medical condition and response to treatment.
 For acetaminophen overdose, the dosage is also be based on your weight.
 Tell your doctor if your condition does not improve or if it worsens.

 MISSED DOSE: If you are using this medication to treat lung disease and miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Use your next dose at the regular time.
 Do not double the dose to catch up.
 If you are using this medication to treat acetaminophen overdose, it is important to take each scheduled dose as directed.
 If you miss a dose, contact your doctor right away to establish a new dosing schedule.

 STORAGE: Store at room temperature between 59-86 degrees F (15-30 degrees C) away from light.
 After opening the vial, store in the refrigerator between 35-46 degrees F (2-8 degrees C) and use within 96 hours (4 days).
 The solution may change to a light purple color.
 This is normal and will not affect how the drug works.
 Do not store in the bathroom.
 Keep all medicines away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.